Janseuwu/EnterLearning/README.md

 ## Installation
 First, clone the repo with `git clone`

-Navigate to your respective browser's directory and follow the directions to get started!
+Afterwards, simply navigate to your respective browser's directory and follow the directions in the README to get started!